eclipse-ibeji/freyja/adapters/mapping/in_memory_mock_mapping_adapter/README.md

-# In-Memory Mock Mapping Client
+# In-Memory Mock Mapping Adapter

-The In-Memory Mock Mapping Client mocks the behavior of a mapping service from within the memory of the Freyja application.
+The In-Memory Mock Mapping Adapter mocks the behavior of a mapping service from within the memory of the Freyja application.
 This enables a minimal example scenario when working with Freyja.
-This library contains an implementation of the `MappingClient` trait from the contracts.
+This library contains an implementation of the `MappingAdapter` trait from `freyja-common`.

 ## Configuration